node-js-libs/packnode/README.md

 To specify a custom encryption algorithm or output encoding, use `-a` and `-e`

     $ packnode -a aes256 -e hex < myscript.js > packed.js

+[node.io](http://node.io) has built-in support for unpacking private modules.

+To run a packed job, use the `-u` switch to specify the password

+    $ node.io -u pass123 myjob